friendofsvelte/tipex/README.md

 </Tipex>
 ```

-## How to get html content from editor
+## How to get html content from editor?

 ```svelte
 <script lang="ts">